 When you're over 50, committing to strength training twice a week is especially important — not so much to pump you up but to help in “building up and maintaining a level of muscle strength so that you can remain physically and mentally independent,” says Pamela Peeke, M.D., national spokesperson for the American College of Sports Medicine (ACSM).
 In other words, it's about functionality so you can perform ordinary daily activities on your own.
 And, no, your 50th birthday is not too young to start thinking this way.

-“As we get older we begin to lose muscle,” notes fitness expert Bryant Johnson, who has trained Justice Ruth Bader Ginsburg, 87, twice a week for the past 20 years.
+“As we get older we begin to lose muscle,” notes fitness expert Bryant Johnson, author of The RBG Workout.
 “You start losing muscle mass as early as your 30s, so at a certain age you need to be concerned with your balance and mobility.”
 The federal government's guidelines for older adults recommend muscle-strengthening activities of moderate or greater intensity that involve all major muscle groups on two or more days a week.

 So what happens if you understand all this intellectually but still haven't made it to the mat?
 Let's examine some of the reasons for your resistance and how to get over them.